twr14152/Go_Network_Scripts/README.md

 ```

 # HTTP Client Scripts - (Restconf)
 The first script uses the https transport protocol to connect to a Cisco Devnet router and GET router configs off the device.
 As it stands the script is more of a learning tool for Go than a useful production script.
 More research is needed into Yang and Restconf to truly understand the capabilities.
-Updated script to sens and receive using application/yang-data+json format.
+Updated script to use application/yang-data+json format.
 ```
 - http_client/httpGet_v1.go
 - http_client/httpGet_v1_output.txt - shows output of script
 ```
 The second script offers the same functionality as the first only it opens hostfile to get its target hosts.
 It then places those hosts in a slice, then uses a for loop to iterate through the slice and issues the commands on the devices.
-Updated script to sens and receive using application/yang-data+json format.
+Updated script to use application/yang-data+json format.
 ```
 - http_client/httpGet_v2.go
 - http_client/host_file001.txt